The global semiconductor shortage shows no signs of abating. So, what can we do to alleviate the symptoms and keep our businesses running?

 Big-name manufacturers including Nissan and Cisco are reporting serous delays in their production schedules due to a lack of access to vital chips.
 We’re now in a situation where Apple and Sony are reporting 6-month plus delays for releasing new iPhones and the latest PlayStation that are entirely due to the chip shortage.

-The pandemic’s effects on every aspect of the global market has added delays to any efforts by manufacturers to catch up with the worldwide demand for digital products.
+The pandemic’s effects on every aspect of the global market has caused delays for manufacturers of any product that contains a microchip.
 It’s anticipated chip shortages will be a problem for at least another 1-2 years, so expect to face problems until then.

 What can companies do to avoid problems caused by the semiconductor shortage?